June 9, 1990: The day Monica Seles became the youngest Roland-Garros champion in history

 The revolutionary game style displayed by Seles in 1990 would set a new standard for women’s tennis.
 In the years to come, her manner of taking the ball on the rise with unabated aggression would be copied all around the world to the point where it would become the dominant game style in the women’s game.

-For Seles, this victory would not only be the first of three consecutive Roland-Garros titles, it would be the beginning of a journey that would lead her to overtake Graf on March 11, 1991, becoming the youngest world No 1 in tennis history.
+For Seles, this victory would not only be the first of three consecutive Roland-Garros titles, it would be the beginning of a journey that would lead her to overtake Graf on March 11, 1991 and become the youngest world No 1 in tennis history.
 In the following years, she would dominate the game and her achievements would be remarkable: from January 1991, Seles would win seven of the eight Grand Slam tournaments she participated in, losing only the 1992 Wimbledon final, for a 56-1 record.
 Furthermore, she would claim three WTA Championships in a row in 1990, 1991 and 1992.
 Her reign would be tragically interrupted after she was stabbed on court by a deranged spectator in April 1993.
-Although she would come back on the Tour in 1995 and claim a last Grand Slam title at the 1996 Australian Open, Seles would never again reach the standards of her first years on the Tour.

 Graf would hold the No 1 WTA ranking until she was eventually deprived from it by Monica Seles in 1991.
 After Seles’ stabbing in 1993, she would recover the top spot until 1997, setting a new record of 377 weeks spent as world No 1.
 By winning the 1995 US Open, she would become the only woman in history to win each of the four Grand Slam titles at least four times.
 When she retired, in 1999, soon after claiming her last major crown at Roland-Garros, she would have an amazing total of 22 Grand Slam singles titles to her name.